colmanfranco/SitemapTest/README.md

 Locale values should be passed through header as ```Accept-Language```.

-You can get a list of cities, and for each city, you can fetch their list of activities using the ```{ city_id }``` (for practial porposes I put a limit of 20 for each one).
+You can get a list of cities, and for each city, you can fetch their list of activities using the ```{city_id}``` (for practial porposes I put a limit of 20 for each one).
 Will show how in a practical example.

 ### To start installing all dependencies do
 ```